andris9/https-front/README.md

 Simple HTTP/HTTPS proxy server that generously tries to set up LE HTTP certificates for any domain.

+Main use case - you want to expose the same origin via unknown amount of domain names that might require HTTPS.

 ## Features

 -   All requests, no matter the domain name, are proxied to a single configured origin